I-House Financial Aid Program Helps Residents Grow at the House and in Life

 Itangishaka received financial assistance for the 2016-2017 and the 2017-2018 academic years.
 “I-House support alleviated my financial burden.
 Because of their generous support, I now take fewer loans for housing,” he added.

-“The vibrant international community, the programs and fellowships, and the available amenities made me want to live at I-House,” he explained.
-“I love playing basketball and other sports, attending the many exciting events with inspirational speakers, and something as simple as meeting a new friend and share a meal at the dining area.”
+“The vibrant international community, the programs and fellowships, and the amenities made me want to live at I-House,” he explained.
+“I love playing basketball and other sports, attending the many exciting events with inspirational speakers, and something as simple as meeting a new friend and sharing a meal at the dining area–these are what makes the I-House experience truly memorable.”

 These three financial assistance beneficiaries have not let the high cost of education dampen the enthusiasm of achieving their goals in life.